maksym-kostetskyi/roll-craft/README.md

-# Roll Craft - Star Casino Game 🎰
+# Roll Craft - Star Industry Game 🎰

 A mobile-first React-based minesweeper-style mini-game with stunning animations and responsive design.
-Built with modern web technologies for an engaging gambling-style gaming experience.
+Built with modern web technologies for an engaging gaming experience.

 ## 🎮 Game Features